Invasive Algae – Caulerpa prolifera

 Background

-In March, 2021, an invasive algae species was discovered in Newport Bay, California.
+In September 2023, an invasive algae species was discovered in San Diego Bay, California in a small area off the Coronado Cays.
 The algae, which is native to Florida and other subtropical and tropical locales, is scientifically known as Caulerpa prolifera.
 It can grow quickly, choking out native seaweeds and potentially harming marine life through lost habitat.

 Why is Caulerpa Bad?

-The invasive algae can grow quickly and rapidly out-compete native species, including native eelgrass, and may be inedible to native marine herbivorous fish and invertebrates.
+The invasive algae can grow quickly, and rapidly out-compete native species including native eelgrass.
+Caulerpa prolifera may be inedible to native marine herbivorous fish and invertebrates.
 The species has invaded seagrass and soft‐bottom habitats in the Suez Canal, the Canary Islands, and Portugal, dramatically displacing native algae, plants, and animals.

-Based on environmental impacts of other Caulerpa species, Caulerpa prolifera is potentially a serious invasive.
-Other species of Caulerpa are well‐documented as having aggressively displaced native habitats when introduced, both in California, Australia, and Mediterranean waters.
+Based on environmental impacts of other Caulerpa species, Caulerpa prolifera is potentially a serious invasive species.
+Other species of Caulerpa are well‐documented as having aggressively displaced native habitats when introduced in California, Australia, and the Mediterranean.
 Allowing any species of Caulerpa to become established and spread within California is likely to result in considerable economic, recreational, and biological impacts.

-In 2000, a close relative, Caulerpa taxifolia was found in two southern California lagoons.
-The seriousness and acknowledged threat prompted an effective, highly successful eradication project.
+In 2000, a close relative of Caulerpa prolifera, called Caulerpa taxifolia, was found in two southern California lagoons.
+The seriousness and acknowledged threat of the situation prompted an effective, highly successful eradication project.
 This eradication took six years at a cost of more than seven million dollars.
-The successful eradication, however, led to the recovery of critically important eelgrass habitat, and protected California’s coastal ecosystems.
+Although lengthy and expensive, the successful eradication led to the recovery of critically important eelgrass habitat and helped to protect California’s coastal ecosystems.
 Risk modeling for Caulerpa conducted in 2006 placed China Cove in the highest risk category for an introduction.

-• Initial Containment –To help prevent disturbance by boat anchors, boat wakes, divers, or swimmers, the identified infestation area has been isolated by the City of Newport Beach through placement of floating buoys and lines surrounding the area.
+• Initial Containment - To help prevent disturbance by boat anchors, boat wakes, divers, or swimmers, the identified infestation area was isolated by the City of Newport Beach through placement of floating buoys and lines surrounding the area.

-• Localized Eradication Level Survey - Prior to removal, an intensive diver survey will be conducted within the China Cove infestation area.
-Divers will locate, identify, and mark any Caulerpa found.
+• Localized Eradication Level Survey - Prior to removal, an intensive diver survey was conducted within the China Cove infestation area.
+Divers located, identified, and marked the Caulerpa they found.

-• Localized Removal - Diver-assisted suction removal will be used to completely remove Caulerpa prolifera, including sub-surface portions.
-The removed material will be pumped to the beach for separation of algae and solids from the water.
-The discharge will be handled with great caution to prevent re‐introduction to the nearshore environment.
+• Localized Removal - Diver-assisted suction removal was used to completely remove Caulerpa prolifera, including sub-surface portions.
+The removed material was pumped to the beach for separation of algae and solids from the water.
+The discharge was handled with great caution to prevent re‐introduction to the nearshore environment.

-• Post Removal Surveys – Diver surveys will be conducted both immediately following removal and over a longer time frame to help ensure the species is completely removed and does not repopulate the area.
+• Post Removal Surveys - Diver surveys were conducted both immediately following removal and over a longer time frame to help ensure the species has been completely removed and does not repopulate the area.

-• Broad Area Surveys – Diver surveys will occur in surrounding areas, both inside and outside Newport Harbor, to ensure other areas have not been invaded.
+• Broad Area Surveys - Diver surveys in surrounding areas have been conducted, both inside and outside Newport Harbor, to ensure other areas have not been invaded.

 Species Identification